 The news significantly followed last year’s controversial cuts to the space sector, including abolishing the $1 billion National Space Mission for Earth Observation (NSMEO).

-Following the initial report in The Australian, the federal government confirmed the news but suggested the decision was because the planned single orbit GEO-based satellite communications system would not “meet strategic priorities”.
+Following the initial report in The Australian, the federal government confirmed the news, but said the decision was because the planned single orbit GEO-based satellite communications system would not “meet strategic priorities”.

-It added Defence would instead prioritise “a multi-orbit capability” and that its current satcom capabilities already supported Australia's immediate needs.
+It said Defence would instead prioritise “a multi-orbit capability” and that its current satcom capabilities already supported Australia’s immediate needs.

 The statement, which was just 187 words, thanked winning prime Lockheed Martin and said the company “continues to be a highly valued industry partner”.

-The SIAA, though, argued Australia “needs to become a contributor of space capabilities” and not just “an idle consumer from our international partners”.
+The SIAA, though, said Australia “needs to become a contributor of space capabilities” and not just “an idle consumer from our international partners”.

 “This is needed to achieve a level of strategic autonomy and resilience that is fundamental to securing future economic and national security,” it said.